-Stuart Forster experiences winter traditions in Austria, visiting Christmas markets in Salzburg, the Alpine village Oberndorf where Silent Night originated and to view Krampus runs.
+Stuart Forster experiences winter traditions in Austria, visiting Christmas markets in Salzburg, the Alpine village Oberndorf where Silent Night originated and viewing Krampus runs.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.